-In this article, we’ll cover UK pensions and tax for retirees in Spain.
-It’s important to know what your liabilities will be before you move to Spain, so you can make sure you have all your planning in order before you relocate.
+In this article, we’ll cover UK pensions and taxes for retirees in Spain.
+It’s important to know what your options are when it comes to your UK pensions in Spain and what your tax liabilities will be before you move to Spain so you can make sure you have all your planning in order before you relocate.

 The first thing you need to know is that your pension income may come from multiple sources.